kunjzk/react-start/README.md

 - Can be written to respond to changes in given events, and defined anywhere in codebase, commonly kept in hooks/ folder
 - Components need to be passed props, when passing functions be careful to pass arrow functions (callbacks) which will wait until getting triggered before execution.

+## React router

+- How to create multi-page looking apps in a Single page
+- `npm i react-router-dom`